fierce-bri/Checkers-game/README.md

 3. Configure a JDK.
 4. Use `src` as the source directory.
 5. Run `src/checkers/Main.java`.
-6. Keep the working directory set to the repository root so the application can locate `images/` and `sound/`.
+6. Keep the working directory set to the repository root so the application can locate `images/`.

 ## Current Scope